hamxiaoz/10x-developer/javascript.md

 Rules:

 1. Normally, `this` is bind to 'Call-site', the invoking object.
 2. In arrow function, `this` is bind to the context 'Where is defined'.
+If no parent defines [scope](##Scope), then the context is `window`
 3. You can use `bind` to change `this` manually.
+4. in event handler, `this` is bind to invoking target.
+(NOTE if you define event handler using arrow function then it's bind to window)

 Examples: